Szeepy/CircuitBo/README.md

 Contributing

-You can contribute however you want, just make sure to send me a copy of your edited code on my email (szeepydev@gmail.com)
+You can contribute however you want, just make sure to send me a copy of your edited code to my email (szeepydev@gmail.com)